-If requested by a member immediately after a vote the minutes must record the member's vote or abstention.
-Recording any other matters e.g. reason for the vote or abstention is not permitted.
+If requested by a member, immediately after a vote the minutes must record the member's vote or abstention.
+Recording any other matters, such as a members' reason for their vote or abstention, is not permitted.

 19.7 Members may abstain